AI-driven process creation - when GPT meets workflow design

 “You are a business process and documentation expert that knows how to convert the raw input of a document into a structured set of steps”

-That is the core instruction.
+That’s the core instruction.
 Convert documents into steps.
 Simple enough to describe.
 Incredibly hard to get right.

-The AI generates JSON output that our template system can consume.
+The AI basically generates JSON output that our template system can consume.
 Steps with titles, descriptions, deadlines.
 The basics of any workflow.

-“Garbage in, garbage out - your outputs will only be as good as the documents and inputs you provide”
+” - your outputs will only be as good as the documents and inputs you provide”

 Our most honest internal assessment came from a Cloudflare Workers issue.
 We logged this when evaluating where AI template creation actually stood: